-As well as the usual great features, reviews, competitions and free gift in this month’s Mountain Biking UK magazine, four of the
+As well as the usual great features, reviews, competitions and free gift in this month’s Mountain Biking UK magazine, four of the UK’s best mountain bikers are put to the scientific test.

-In a laboratory in Sheffield, in the North of
+In a laboratory in Sheffield, in the North of England, the four sweat it out to see who’s the toughest.
+So, who are they?

 - Steve Peat representing downhill riders